SkylineCommunications/dataminer-docs/connector-help/connector_help/ETL_Systems_Genus_-_22544.md

 ## Configuration

-The element using this connector is automatically created by the parent element using the [ETL Systems Genus](xref:Connector_help_ETL_Systems_Genus) driver.
+The element using this connector is automatically created by the parent element using the [ETL Systems Genus](xref:Connector_help_ETL_Systems_Genus) connector.
 No user input is required.

 ## How to use